ImmuneBytes-Security-Audit/reconeyes-static/README.md

 ## Using ImmuneLite

----

 After installing ImmuneLite, you can start using it straight away, for example

 ## Detectors

----

 ImmuneLite gives you the ability to scan your smart contract code to find the underlying vulnerabilities listed in the sheet [here](https://docs.google.com/spreadsheets/d/1qiN27zqaVhNk-uTlLTbEhOBoMNPPXfmd90QpmVMe4SQ/edit#gid=143538190) 🔗.

 ## Contributing

----

-At the core of our philosophy lies the belief that everyone has the ability to contribute and enact meaningful change.
+At the core of our philosophy lies the belief that everyone can contribute and enact meaningful change.
 Whether you're passionate about coding, adept at bug-fixing, or simply eager to share feedback, your contributions are invaluable and warmly welcomed.

 We invite active security researchers and auditors in the Web3 security domain to contribute to ImmuneLite.
 Your expertise can help us enhance the tool's capabilities and ensure its effectiveness in identifying vulnerabilities in Solidity smart contracts.